 Try to hit them behind the shoulders or jowls.

-The alligator will most likely not die from your arrow, so you have to be prepared to kill it with other means, e.g. with a bang stick.
+The alligator will most likely not die from your arrow, so you have to be prepared to kill it by other means, e.g. with a bang stick.

-For that, you’ll have to pull it near your boat after it ceased struggling and your partner kills it.
+For that, you’ll have to pull it near your boat after it ceases struggling and your partner kills it.